 Welcome prospective graduate students!
 The Astronomy Department admits new graduate students to the Fall Semester only.
-The next admissions cycle will be for Fall 2013.
+The next admissions cycle will be for Fall 2015.

 A Note on the GREs

 All applicants from countries in which the official language is not English are required to submit official evidence of English language proficiency.
 This requirement applies to applicants from Bangladesh, Nepal, India, Pakistan, Latin America, the Middle East, Israel, the People's Republic of China, Taiwan, Japan, Korea, Southeast Asia, most European countries, and non -English-speaking countries in Africa.

 If you have completed at least one year of full-time academic course work with grades of B or better in residence at a U.S. university, you do not need to take a standardized test.
 Instead, you must submit an official transcript from the U.S. university.

 We will only accept TOEFL tests administered by the Educational Testing Service and sent to us directly by the TOEFL office.
-Tests taken before June 2010 will not be accepted, even if your score was reported to Berkeley.
+Tests taken before June 2013 will not be accepted, even if your score was reported to Berkeley.
 You may submit a photocopy of the Examinee's Score Report for review purposes only, but this is not a substitute for an official score report.
 For purposes of admission, your most recent score must be at least 90 for the Internet- based test (iBT).
 Students wishing to be appointed as teaching assistants in their first year should have a score of 26 on the speaking section of the iBT.